spleendid/translation/README.md

 translation
 ===========

-some translation from English to Chinese, include articles, paper, and books, perhaps
+Some translation from English to Chinese, include articles, paper, and books, perhaps.

+Author: caoxudong818@gmail.com